 Paterson, NJ Arson Defense Lawyers Discuss Charges and Penalties

-First Degree Arson charges may result from a person who is accepts or provides financial compensation for the purpose of starting a fire or creating an explosion as pursuant to the legal definition of arson.
-Aggravated arson of the first degree may also be charged when the targeted property was a church, synagogue, temple or other place of public worship.
-These charges may lead to a maximum fifteen (15) year prison sentence without the possibility of parole.
+First Degree Arson charges may result from a person who is accepted or provides financial compensation for the purpose of starting a fire or creating an explosion as pursuant to the legal definition of arson.
+Aggravated arson of the first degree may also be charged when the targeted property was a church, synagogue, temple or other places of public worship.
+These charges may lead to a maximum of fifteen (15) year prison sentence without the possibility of parole.

-Fourth Degree iArson charges stem from failure to report or control a dangerous fire as defined in the previous section.
+Fourth Degree arson charges stem from a failure to report or control a dangerous fire as defined in the previous section.
 A conviction may lead to a maximum of 18 months in prison.

 Building a Defense for Arson Charges in Passaic County